 Athletics

 Mary Hurtenbach is a jack of all trades.
 Originally from the suburbs of Chicago, she received her bachelor's at Viterbo University and her master’s in criminal justice from Illinois State University.
 She moved to Texas to pursue her Ph.D. at the University of Texas at Dallas.
-In her pursuit of her degree, life took over and she became a mom and moved from pursuing her education to working.
-Hurtenbach has worked in several areas, management, retail, fitness, and education.
-She worked through her master's and Ph.D. programs as a graduate and teaching assistant, teaching classes and providing support to students.
-Currently, she now works to help students achieve their dreams and goals, by encouraging them to never give up on the pursuit of something bigger.
-There is always more beyond the here and now.
-Hurtenbach wants to help students understand their full potential and see that they can accomplish even hard things.
+In pursuit of her degree, life took over.
+She became a mom and moved from pursuing her education to working.
+Hurtenbach has worked in several areas: management, retail, fitness, and education.
+She worked as a graduate and teaching assistant during her master's and Ph.D. programs, teaching classes and providing support to students.
+Currently, she helps students achieve their goals and dreams by encouraging them to keep pursuing something bigger.
+She reminds students that there is always more beyond the here and now.
+Hurtenbach wants to help students understand their full potential and see that they can accomplish hard things.
 She wants her students to understand that though they may see a singular path forward, there is more than what meets the eye.
 What looks like one path when you start can split over and over, until you find yourself down a road you never thought possible.

 A Conversation with Mary